-- Bulbs and light fittings can be extremely hot. - ► Allow the light bulbs and lamp holders to cool down before touching them. - ▶ If the light is switched on or still hot, there must always be a safety distance of at least 30 cm between stores or curtains and flammable objects.
+- ▶ Bulbs and light fittings can be extremely hot. - ▶ Allow the light bulbs and lamp holders to cool down before touching them. - ▶ If the light is switched on or still hot, there must always be a safety distance of at least 30 cm between stores or curtains and flammable objects.
 Fire hazard!

-The spotlight can be rotated, moved or detached.
+Variant 1 The spotlight can be rotated and moved.

-Fig. 62 Spotlight
+Fig. 65 Spotlight